paigekmann/SandE-articles/README.md

 # SandE-articles
-Using NSF Science &amp; Engineering Indicators (2018) data to analyze trends
+Using Gapminder to analyze trends using data from NSF Science &amp; Engineering Indicators (2018) and other sources